ScilifelabDataCentre/genome-portal/hugo/content/faqs/_index.md

 {{< faq_block title="How does the Swedish Reference Genome Portal differ from other genome portal initiatives? (e.g., Ensembl, UCSC)" >}}
 The Swedish Reference Genome Portal (SRGP) does not replace existing genome portal initiatives, as it has specific aims and scope:

-- The SRGP targets the Swedish research community and is restricted to non-human eukaryotic species.
+The SRGP targets the Swedish research community and is restricted to non-human eukaryotic species.
 Therefore, the species displayed here are typically limited to those submitted by researchers affiliated with Swedish institutions.
-In contrast, global genome portals such as Ensembl and UCSC have much broader taxonomic scope, aiming to include species from around the world, including humans and bacteria.
+In contrast, global genome portals such as Ensembl and UCSC have much broader taxonomic scope, aiming to include species from around the world, including humans and prokaryotes.

 - The SRGP's primary goal is to facilitate access, visualisation, and interpretation of genomic data, with a focus on offering a powerful genome browser.
 Global genome portals like Ensembl and UCSC offer additional features including those related to comparative genomics, besides genome browser capabilities.